FreddieLindsey/media_server_scripts/README.md

 Follow the instructions and before you know it they should be installed too!

+Finally, it's import to accept the license agreements for Xcode.
+To do this, open Xcode and accept them, or run this command and follow the instructions:

+	sudo xcodebuild -license

 Now you're ready to get going!

 To download the latest version of this repository issue the following command: